 The Cyclically Adjusted Price to Earnings (CAPE) Ratio (commonly known as the Shiller P/E multiple): What does it mean to us?

-When calculating the CAPE or Shiller P/E ratio for a whole index, market price per share is replaced by Market Capitalization of all the listed securities and the 10-year inflation adjusted EPS is replaced by aggregate 10-year inflation adjusted earnings of all the listed securities over same time horizon.
+When calculating the CAPE or Shiller P/E ratio for a whole index, market price per share is replaced by Market Capitalization of all the listed securities and the 10-year inflation-adjusted EPS is replaced by aggregate 10-year inflation-adjusted earnings of all the listed securities over the same time horizon.

-A company’s profitability is determined to a significant manner by the economy’s business cycle.
-During boom, profits rise as there is more consumers spending, while during recessions, spending falls, profits drops, and losses could emerge.
-While profit swings are much larger for companies in cyclical industries, i.e. commodities, banking/finance etc. than they are for entities in conservative industries i.e. energy, pharmaceuticals etc., few companies can maintain consistent profitability trend over time.
+A company’s profitability is determined in a significant manner by the economy’s business cycle.
+During the boom, profits rise as there is more consumer spending, while during recessions, spending falls, profits drop, and losses could emerge.
+While profit swings are much larger for companies in cyclical industries, i.e. commodities, banking/finance, etc. than they are for entities in conservative industries i.e. energy, pharmaceuticals, etc., few companies can maintain consistent profitability trends over time.
 If investors want to adjust good and bad times in an economy under their investment appraisal process, they should consider companies’ inflation-adjusted earnings over ideally 7 to 10 years to compute the P/E since inflation adjustments could capture the business cycle movement.
 Investors can use this approach to compare the true valuation of their investment or the market as a whole with what is actually observed, which in turn would indicate whether their investment or the broad market index overall is overvalued or undervalued.

 How does the CAPE ratio look like for Dhaka Stock Exchange?

-In the post stock market crash period, the CAPE ratio started to fall gradually from 51 to 17 between FY2011 to 2019.
-The Shiller P/E multiple of FY2019 (17) stood 13-year low, suggesting a good time for value investors to generate portfolio alpha!
+In the post-stock market crash period, the CAPE ratio started to fall gradually from 51 to 17 between FY2011 to 2019.
+The Shiller P/E multiple of FY2019 (17) stood a 13-year low, suggesting a good time for value investors to generate portfolio alpha!
 In the coming days, the fast-growing economy of Bangladesh is likely to see a bullish cycle, which eventually opens opportunities to the investors despite the ongoing crisis of coronavirus (COVID 19) impacts on the global markets.
-The risk however is subject to the timing and ability of controlling the outbreak.
+The risk however is subject to the timing and ability to control the outbreak.